 Coober Pedy Restaurants

-It’s not often you’d find an outback town in Australia with a huge ethic diversity, but Coober Pedy has a population of 3,500 and over 45 different nationalities.
+It’s not often you’d find a South Autralian outback town with huge ethnic diversity, but Coober Pedy has a population of 3,500 and over 45 different nationalities.

 There’s a great community vibe here.
 What insight does that give you into what’s on offer in Coober Pedy?